Techtonica/curriculum/testing-and-tdd/jest.md

   ### Common Mistakes / Misconceptions

-  - Different testing libraries scan your project for different folder and file names to find your tests.
-For Jest, you'll need a folder named `__tests__` and files that use the pattern in `button.test.js` or `events.test.ts`.
-If you use a different pattern, jest may not be able to find your file to run it.
+  - File structure: Different testing libraries scan your project for different folder and file names to find your tests.
+    - For Jest, you'll need a folder named `__tests__` and files that use the pattern in `button.test.js` or `events.test.ts`. ie: `src/App.js, src/__tests__/App.test.js`
+    - If you use a different pattern, jest may not be able to find your file to run it.
+    - Another default option is to keep a test next to the file it is testing instead of a `__tests__` folder - this will keep it easy to see and your import statement short. ie: `src/App.js, src/App.test.js`
+    - You *can* change this in your project, but it takes some work, and there's no need to get into that now. ([Jest docs](https://jestjs.io/docs/configuration#testmatch-arraystring))
   - Don't make your tests hard to find!
 In general, try to name your test files after the file that they're testing.
-When testing `list-item.js`, if you name your test file `list-item.test.js`, it's easy to see what it's supposed to be testing when you or a coworker come back later.
+When testing `listItem.js`, if you name your test file `listItem.test.js`, it's easy to see what it's supposed to be testing when you or a coworker come back later.
   - Remember: you can get "false positives" and "false negatives" in tests.
 That's why it's good to follow a Red-Green-Refactor pattern, and make sure that your tests fail before implementing the code to make them pass.
   - A test with no expectations in it will pass.
 Don't forget to add at least one `expect` to every `it` function, or you could end up with this false positive.
   - Pay attention to when you are writing tests for Asynchronous code.
 The testing engine might complete before asynchronous code has completed running, giving you unreliable tests.
 The biggest clue is usually that a test passes sometimes but not others even though you haven't made any changes.